spierala/mini-rx-store/libs/signal-store/README.md

     * Manage **global** state at large scale with the **Store (Redux) API**
     * Manage **global** state with a minimum of boilerplate using **Feature Stores**
     * Manage **local** component state with **Component Stores**
-    * All combined in a single library
+    * All combined in a single library!
-    * MiniRx always tries to find the sweet spot between powerful, simple and [lightweight](https://github.com/spierala/angular-state-management-comparison)
+    * MiniRx always tries to find the sweet spot between powerful, simple and [lightweight](https://github.com/spierala/angular-state-management-comparison)!
 * Signal Store implements and promotes new **Angular best practices**:
     * **Signals** are used for **(synchronous) state**
     * **RxJS** is used for events and **asynchronous tasks**
 * Signal Store helps to streamline your usage of [RxJS](https://rxjs.dev/) and [Signals](https://angular.io/guide/signals): e.g. `connect` and `rxEffect` understand both Signals and Observables
 * Signal Store has first-class support for OOP style (e.g. `MyStore extends FeatureStore`), but offers also functional creation methods (e.g. `createFeatureStore`)
 * Simple refactor: If you used MiniRx Store before, refactor to Signal Store will be straight-forward: change the TypeScript imports, remove the Angular async pipes (and ugly non-null assertions (`!`)) from the template
-* Extensions
-    - Redux DevTools Extension: Inspect global state with the Redux DevTools
-    - Immutable Extension: Enforce Signal state immutability
-    - Undo Extension: Undo dispatched actions
-    - Logger Extension: console.log the current action and updated state

 ### Getting Started
 To install the @mini-rx/signal-store package, use your package manager of choice: